newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to-message-consumer/README.md

 # Example subscription creating its own transaction

-This example shows how to use `newrelic.subscribeTo` to create a **new transaction**, rather than a segment within one that's already active - `newrelic.createSubscriberTransaction` and `newrelic.runInSubscriberContext`.
+This example shows how to use `newrelic.subscribeTo` to create a **new transaction**, rather than a segment within one that's already active - via `newrelic.createSubscriberTransaction` and `newrelic.createSubscriberSegment`.
 In this example, we subscribe to a simple message broker client (`nifty-messages`) that delivers messages to a registered handler independently and asynchronously, whenever someone publishes one - similar to how a real message consumer (amqplib, kafkajs) works, and unlike a job queue's batch processing (see the sibling `subscribe-to` example, which covers segments within an already-active transaction instead).

-> **Note:** `subscribeTo`, `createSubscriberTransaction`, and `runInSubscriberContext` are not
+> **Note:** `subscribeTo`, `createSubscriberTransaction`, and `createSubscriberSegment` are not
 > yet published.
 This example's `package.json` points its `newrelic` dependency at the local,
 > in-development agent checkout via a `file:` path.
 Once they ship in a release, swap that back
 > to a normal version range.